CLWIL128/FetchExercise/README.md

 - Did we have any plans for the data while collecting it?
 - When did data collection start and when did data collection stop?
+- Is there a particular reason why employees are listed in the same space as consumers?
+Maybe some sort of implicit discount?

+After looking at the dataset, I ported everything over with python and discovered the use of dictionaries (or a collections of unrelated features) in some columns.
+Although it's great for programming, it could easily bog-down any data analytics insights we could make due to a stenuous depackaging process.
+To get the most optimal queries possible, it may be necessary for me to decouple those collections and make them have individual columns.
+It's a fairly simple process and can be done immediately.

+Thanks,
+Chris.